KonstantinosBitos/Cloud_Resume_Challenge/README.md

 This repository contains the source code and infrastructure configuration for my Cloud Resume Challenge.

-This project transforms a traditional resume into a serverless web application hosted entirely on AWS, demonstrating skills in Cloud, DevOps, and Infrastructure as Code (IaC).
+This project transforms a traditional resume into a serverless web application hosted entirely on AWS.

 ## Quick Links